mvaganov/CmdLineAsteroids/notes.md

 Check the description for the Github project link if you want the code.
 Continue watching if you want a thorough lesson to understand the code.

 I spent a few weeks creating this game, and a few months writing this script.
 Please do not misunderstand that this program just fell out of my head in one moment.
-It didn't even fall out of a larg language model.
+It didn't even fall out of a large language model.
 Real programming takes time.
 Your projects will take a long time to finish too, even if they use a tutorial like this as a starting point.
 Be patient with yourself.
 Be disciplined with yourself.
 I believe anyone who sits with these ideas can learn them well.
 Especially you, even if you don't consider yourself skilled with math.
 For context, I was terrible at math in High School, especially at Trigonometry, which I will be using in this tutorial.
 I learned what I know because of practice doing projects like this.